cambiotraining/bacterial-genomics/materials/32-command_line_amr.md

 - `--arg_skip_deeparg` - this skips a step in the analysis which uses the software _DeepARG_.
 We did this simply because this software takes a very long time to run.
 But in a real analysis you may want to leave this option on.

 :::{.callout-exercise}
 #### Running nf-core/funcscan

-- Your next task is to run the **funcscan** pipeline on your data.
+Your next task is to run the **funcscan** pipeline on your data.
 In the folder `scripts` (within your analysis directory) you will find a script named `05-run_funcscan.sh`.
 This script contains the code to run `funcscan`.

-Edit this script, adjusting it to fit your input files and the name of your output directory.
+- Edit this script, adjusting it to fit your input files and the name of your output directory.

+- Activate the `nextflow` software environment.

-- Now, run the script using `bash scripts/05-run_funcscan.sh`.
+- Run the script using `bash scripts/05-run_funcscan.sh`.

 While the pipeline runs, you will get a progress printed on the screen, and then a message once it finishes.